 - Personal interviews with medical school admissions committees.

 Nearly all pre-medical courses may be taken at Athabasca University.
-View a list of our courses.
+View a list of AU undergraduate courses.

 |BIOL204||Principles of Biology I|

 |BIOL 235 or

 |CHEM217||Chemical Principles I|